iamaaditya/iamaaditya.github.io/notes/CS175/index.md

  * [Quoc Le's Video Lectures](http://www.trivedigaurav.com/blog/quoc-les-lectures-on-deep-learning/)

-## If you have time for none of these, then just
+## If you do not have time for these, then I highly recommend you read these two short PDFs
  * https://cs.stanford.edu/~quocle/tutorial1.pdf
  * https://cs.stanford.edu/~quocle/tutorial2.pdf